 A diaphragm is a dome-shaped bowl made of thin, flexible silicone that sits over

-the uterus that opens into the vagina.
-It covers the cervix so sperm can't get in
+part of the uterus that opens into the vagina.
+It covers the cervix so sperm can't

 How Does a Diaphragm Work?